 The first question in attempting to analyze the application of LOAC as a policy-based solution to the lack of normative framework for detention in grey zone operations should necessarily be one of identifying the boundaries of the conflict that will serve as the basis of the detention.
-If countries are utilizing grey zone operations as a means of exerting pressure against an adversary in a larger conflict then, unlike historical examples of warfare, there is unlikely to be a well-defined start or end to the overall hostilities, as the two nations will continue to engage in low-level conflicts across a variety of conflict spectrums until one party achieves some form of hegemonic status.
+If countries are utilizing grey zone operations as a means of exerting pressure against an adversary in a larger conflict244 persons deprived of liberty must be released after the cessation of hostilities (for prisoners of war) or when they are no longer deemed to pose a qualified security risk or after the cessation of hostilities, whichever is earlier (for civilian internees)); DOD LOW MANUAL, supra note 68, at 107 ("POWs shall be released and repatriated without delay after the cessation of active hostilities.").

-&lt;sup>242 See Douglass Cassel, International Human Rights Law and Security Detention, 40 CASE W. Res.
+242 See Douglass Cassel, International Human Rights Law and Security Detention, 40 CASE W. RES.
 J. INT'L L. 383, 383 (2009).

-&lt;sup>243 Stephen D. Krasner, Sovereignty: Organized hypocrisy 20 1999) ("Westphalian sovereignty is violated when external actors influence or determine domestic authority structures.").
+243 Stephen D. Krasner, Sovereignty: Organized hypocrisy 20 1999) ("Westphalian sovereignty is violated when external actors influence or determine domestic authority structures.").

-&lt;sup>244 See generally James Derleth, Great Power Competition, Irregular Warfare, and the Gray Zone, IRREGULAR WARFARE CTR.
+244 See generally James Derleth, Great Power Competition, Irregular Warfare, and the Gray Zone, IRREGULAR WARFARE CTR.
 (Jan.
 13, 2023)